-- Cathcart et al. 2007 (regarding Oregon land use laws and forests); - Latta et al. 2016, Diaz et al. 2018, Franklin, Johnson and Johnson 2018, and Law et al. 2018 (all regarding forest management practices); and 82 83 84 85 - Graves et al. 2020 (regarding twelve practices across all natural and working land types).
+- Cathcart et al. 2007 (regarding Oregon land use laws and forests);82 - Latta et al. 2016, Diaz et al. 2018, Franklin, Johnson and Johnson 2018, and Law et al. 2018 (all regarding forest management practices); and ^{83,84,85,86} - Graves et al. 2020 (regarding twelve practices across all natural and working land types).87

-Tools the Natural Resources Conservation Service and the American Farmland Trust have developed will also be used to help develop a proposed emission reduction and removal goal for NWL.
+Tools developed by the Natural Resources Conservation Service and the American Farmland Trust will also be used to help develop a proposed emission reduction and removal goal for NWL.

 In addition to developing a proposed goal, the OGWC will propose how the NWL goal should be managed in relation to the state's other GHG emission reduction goals.
-There are added complexities to consider in managing to a NWL goal.
+There are added complexities to consider in managing to a goal for NWL.
 The land sector can be a carbon storage reservoir or "sink" as well as a carbon emissions source.
 In addition, carbon "stocks" (the total amount of carbon stored at any point in time) and "fluxes" (the change in carbon storage between time A and time B) can be affected by natural processes as well as changes in land use and management.
 Both factors need to be considered in setting a goal and in determining how to manage toward the goal.

-A preliminary outline and timeline for the work plan was presented at the OGWC's July 28th, 2020 meeting.
+A preliminary outline and timeline for the work plan was presented at the OGWC's July 28, 2020 meeting.
 The OGWC will post information about the process, how to engage in it, as well as technical and policy resources on our Keep Oregon Cool website.

-- 32) Support a package of funding to enhance Oregon's NWL Inventory.
+35. Support a package of funding to enhance GHG inventory data on Oregon's natural and working lands.
 The current inventory data needs to be augmented to adequately track emissions and removals from NWL.
-While FIA data provide a good start for assessing carbon stocks and fluxes in Oregon's forests, currently these data are not adequate enough on private and state lands to assess carbon flux very precisely.
-ODA has proposed a Policy Option Package for the 2021-2023 budget to fund OSU to complete soil health datasets for the rest of the state (datasets already exist for agricultural soils in several regions of the state).
-Building a soil health data set for agricultural soils in Oregon would assist with NWL goal setting and refinements.
+While FIA data provide a good start for assessing carbon stocks and fluxes in Oregon's forests, additional FIA data would improve the precision of carbon flux estimates for private and state lands.
+ODA has proposed a Policy Option Package for the 2021-23 budget to fund OSU to complete soil health datasets including soil carbon for the state (datasets already exist for agricultural soils in some regions of the state).
+Building a soil health data set for agricultural soils in Oregon would allow us to refine our sequestration goal for NWL over time.
 Additional analysis of blue carbon potential is also needed.
-The Commission will have an assessment of costs for such improvements early in the 2021 Legislative Session. - 33) Prioritize advocating for federal action to improve NWL carbon accounting and implementation in states.
+The Commission will have an assessment of costs for such improvements early in the 2021 Legislative Session.

+36. The State of Oregon should prioritize advocating for federal action to improve carbon accounting and implementation of climate-smart management practices on public and private lands.
 Added federal investments are also needed to improve NWL data and inventories.
-Complimentary federal investment in NWL data and inventories would reduce state by state costs and maintain greater consistency in NWL reporting across the country.
-Such investments could include investments in remote sensing tools, including LiDAR, expansion of the FIA program, and reinstitution of soil carbon sampling in the National Resources Inventory field plots.
-The state should also advocate for including NWL implementation investments in any COVID 19 stimulus package including boosting technical and financial resources provided to states to develop and implement state programs for NWL practices.
+Complementary federal investment in GHG inventory data on NWL would reduce state-by-state costs and maintain greater consistency in reporting on the land sector across the country.
+This could include investments in remote sensing tools, including LiDAR, expansion of the FIA program, and reinstitution of soil carbon sampling in the National Resources Inventory field plots.
+The state should also advocate for including implementation investments in any COVID-19 stimulus package, including boosting technical and financial resources provided to states to develop and implement state programs for NWL practices.